JamyGolden/PlusSlider/README.markdown

     slider.toSlide(3); //move slider to arbitrary index (first slide is 0, second is 1, etc.)

-## Pagination Thumbnails (requires CSS3 -- doesn't work in IE)
+## Pagination Thumbnails

-The thumbnails are dynamically created.
-This will make your life a lot easier as you won't have to create separate smaller images for each slide.
+The thumbnails are dynamically created (note that this feature does not work in IE8 or lower).
+If you aren't using a CMS or other back-end code that will generate thumbnails for you, this will make your life a lot easier as you won't have to create separate smaller images for each slide.
 This functionality is slightly more advanced than the rest and requires a bit of CSS knowledge/experience to manipulate as desired.
 The pagination thumbnails functionality relies heavily on the transform: scale(x,y) CSS property and value.
 If this property is not applied, the 'thumbnails' will be the same size as the slides and therefore render it useless.
-This option will not run on browsers that don't support it.
-So feel free to use it for progressive enhancement.
+This option is automatically disabled for browsers that don't support it, so it is safe to use for progressive enhancement.

 ## Customizing PlusSlider